mozman/ezdxf/docs/source/header_section.rst

 .. class:: CustomVars

-   Stores custom properties in the DXF header as $CUSTOMPROPERTYTAG/$CUSTOMPROPERTY values, but so far AutoCAD doesn't show this values - I don't know why.
+   Stores custom properties in the DXF header as $CUSTOMPROPERTYTAG/$CUSTOMPROPERTY values.
+Custom properties are just supported at DXF version AC1018 (AutoCAD 2004) or newer.
+With ezdxf you can create custom properties on older DXF versions, but AutoCAD will not show this properties.

 .. attribute:: CustomVars.properties